Princess Madeleine, Duchess of Hälsingland and Gästrikland: Victims of child exploitation

 In 2006, Princess Madeleine interned for UNICEF for six months in New York City and worked for the division of Child Protective Services.
 In 2012, she co-founded the ThankYou by Childhood campaign which works to raise awareness of the issues surrounding the sexual abuse of children and the work the World Childhood Foundation does to prevent it.
 Princess Madeleine became involved in the work of the World Childhood Foundation during her studies.
 She became one of the juries of the Childhood Prize.
 She serves on the board of Swedish branch and is an honorary member of the board of the American branch of the World Childhood Foundation since 2016.
 She became the vice honorary chair of the World Childhood Foundation in December 2021.
 Her first visit as a vice honorary chair was in July 2022 when the Princess visited Frankfurt, Germany.
 There, she visited the German branch of the World Childhood Foundation, construction of Child House and met a former child sexual abuse victim.
 She also visited Frankfurt University Hospital and toured the hospital's children department to meet with doctors to learn about their work.

 In 2015, the Princess initiated the #EyesWideOpen campaign.
 It aims to increase the awareness about the sexual abuse of children.
-In conjunction with a high-level meeting in New York in the autumn of 2016, the Princess presented the continuation of the campaign – an app that makes it easier for adults to prevent, recognise and react to sexual abuse and exploitation of children.
+In conjunction with a high-level meeting in New York City in the autumn of 2016, the Princess presented the continuation of the campaign – an app that makes it easier for adults to prevent, recognise and react to sexual abuse and exploitation of children.
 The app is a collaboration between the World Childhood Foundation, Darkness to Light and Ericsson.
 In February 2017, the Princess announced she was writing a children's book during a visit to London's Southbank Centre.
 On 28 January 2019, the Princess shared the book's title and cover via Instagram.
 She wrote: "I'm very excited to finally share with you a book which will hopefully show children how important it is to stand up for themselves and to tell someone when something doesn't feel right."
 The book titled Stella och hemligheten (English: Stella and the Secret) was published in support of the World Childhood Foundation and was released on 4 June 2019.